mrchughes/solid-project-parent/README.md

 ### DRO Authentication Flow
 1. User registers directly with the DRO service
-2. User authenticates to the DRO service
+2. User authenticates to the DRO service using JWT-based authentication
 3. User provides their WebID/PDS location
 4. DRO requests permission to store credentials in the user's PDS
 5. DRO issues and stores credentials in the user's PDS

-### MERN App Authorization Flow
+### FEP Authorization Flow
-1. MERN app is registered as a client with the Solid PDS
+1. FEP app is registered as a client with the Solid PDS
-2. User grants one-time permission to the MERN app to access specific resources
+2. User grants one-time permission to the FEP app to access specific resources
-3. MERN app receives access and refresh tokens
+3. FEP app receives access and refresh tokens
-4. MERN app uses tokens to access authorized resources without further redirects
+4. FEP app uses tokens to access authorized resources without further redirects
 5. Tokens are refreshed automatically when needed

 ## Getting Started